TissUUmaps/TissUUmaps-docs/_sources/docs/advanced/tmap.rst.txt

                 ]
             },
             "rotate": {
                 "description": "Angle of rotation of the view in degrees.
-Only 0, 90, 180 and 270 degrees are supported.", "type": "integer",
+Only multiples of 90 degrees are supported.", "type": "integer",
                 "default": "0"
             },